 Given that the average person spends one-third of their lives at work, employee satisfaction and company moral is important for the overall success of your business.
 A good work environment creates employee satisfaction which leads to loyalty, dedication, increased productivity and improved quality of work.

 As an entrepreneur or business owner, thinking of ways to improve productivity is always top-of-mind.
 Operating at maximum efficiency is the goal, but it can get it tricky to keep the momentum going as teams expand and company’s grow.

 I have started many companies throughout my career, and a positive, encouraging company culture is always something I always prioritize.
-My current company KERV Interactive, a multi-award-winning interactive video company in Austin, Texas, is successful not only because of the outstanding, patented video technology, but is set apart by the employees that are fueled by a common passion where company success is linked to personal success.
+KERV Interactive, a multi-award-winning interactive video company in Austin, Texas, is successful not only because of the outstanding, patented video technology, but is set apart by the employees that are fueled by a common passion where company success is linked to personal success.